 Getting ThereTo get there from Reno, take 395 South until the highway ends in Carson City at Fairview Drive.
 Take Fairview drive for a little over a mile where it reconnects to 395 South.
 Follow 395 for 13 miles south to Highway 88, just before reaching the town of Minden.
 Follow 88 for about 19 miles.
 There is an offshoot south down Highway 89, but don’t take it.
 Stay on combined highway 88/89.
 Burnside Lake Road comes in at one the junction point where 89 goes north.
 Burnside Lake is a dirt route that leads to the Burnside Lake.
 About 3 miles up the road is a junction with Pickett Peak Road.
 Park here.
 Passenger cars can make it up the road, but SUVs are better if you want to be completely safe.

-Route DescriptionFrom the start of Pickett Peak Road, there are two options.
-If hiking Hawkins Peak, just hike a little over a mile up the road, and cut up towards Pickett Peak when you see a small opening through the woods.
-It is pretty steep, and involves some bushwhacking, but does not involve scrambling until you reach the summit block.
+Route DescriptionFrom the start of Pickett Peak Road, there are three options.
+If hiking Hawkins Peak, just hike a little less than 1/2 mile up the road and take a right on a steep road.
+This steep road peters out, but you can continue through the forest up to the base of the rocks.
+You can also head a little over a mile up the road, and cut up towards Pickett Peak when you see a small opening through the woods.
+It is less steep than the first option, but a little longer.